-As a Group, we will continue to concentrate on our core business strategy in cash flow generation and unlocking value in our property investment portfolio via the enhancement of the occupancy and leasing rates of our properties.
-In addition, we will proactively evaluate opportunities to monetise some of the assets under our property portfolio.
+At OKH, we continue to execute at pace on our core business strategy in disciplined capital management and cash flow.
+To strengthen our strategic positioning for future growth, we will proactively evaluate opportunities to monetise some of the assets and unlock value in our property investment portfolio.